owlfish/tal/README.md

 [TAL](http://docs.zope.org/zope2/zope2book/AppendixC.html) is a template language created by the Zope project and implemented in a number of [different languages](https://en.wikipedia.org/wiki/Template_Attribute_Language).
 The language is very compact, consisting of just 7 commands with a further 4 METAL commands available for macros.
 This makes learning and understanding TAL more straightforward than many other templating languages.

 The tal library provides an implementation of TAL (and TALES and METAL) for Go.
-Performance of tal is similar to the standard libraries html/template (benchmarks show faster execution but more allocations).
+Performance of tal is similar to the standard library's html/template (benchmarks show faster execution but more allocations).

 A simple example of how to use tal: